SS Bergensfjord: Post-war

 In August 1946 she was sold to Panamanian Lines Inc. for emigration voyages to South America and renamed Argentina.
 She started her first voyage from Genoa in Italy to South America on 13 January 1947.
 After modifications in 1949 she could take 126 first, 250 second and 574 third class passengers, beginning traffic between Genoa and Central America in September that year.
 In 1951 she started sailing between Italy and North American ports.
 Argentina was then sold to the Italian Home Lines in 1952.
 In 1953 she was sold to Zim Israel Navigation Co.
 Ltd. and renamed Jerusalem, sailing the Israel-New York City route.
 As Jerusalem was converted to carry 38 first class and 741 third class passengers and made 11 journeys from Haifa to North America.
-She was renamed Aliya for service on the Israel-Marseilles route in 1957.
+She was renamed Aliya for service on the Israel-Marseille route in 1957.
 She was sold to Italy for scrapping in August 1959, arriving at La Spezia 13 August 1959.